flarum-lang/german/README.md

 - Star on GitHub.
 Because if you use it and like it, you can at least be a stargazer!
 - Follow on GitHub.
 You'll be notified in real time of all changes.
 No more misses!
-- Open [issues](https://github.com/maelsoucaze/flarum/issues) on GitHub.
+- Open [issues](https://github.com/Yggdrasil-dono/Flarum-de/issues) on GitHub.
 Because the localization will be better with your feedbacks.
 - Open pull requests on GitHub.
-Submit fixes and improvements and be listed as [contributor](https://github.com/maelsoucaze/flarum/graphs/contributors)!
+Submit fixes and improvements and be listed as [contributor](https://github.com/Yggdrasil-dono/Flarum-de/graphs/contributors) !
-- Join the discussion about the extension on [the Flarum community](http://discuss.flarum.org/d/615-french-extension-to-localize-flarum-and-its-extensions) and [the French one](https://flarum.today/fr/d/6-extension-fran-aise-pour-traduire-flarum-et-ses-extensions).
+- Join the discussion about the extension on [the Flarum community](http://discuss.flarum.org/d/862-international-support/68)
-- [Follow me on Twitter](https://twitter.com/maelsoucaze).
-Promise, I don't spam pictures of kittens and puppies (too much).
-- Let's have a drink if you're in Paris (France)!